3dcitydb/plugin-spreadsheet-generator/README.md

 Documentation
 -------------
-A complete and comprehensive documentation on the 3D City Database and the Importer/Exporter tool is installed with the [3D City Database Importer/Exporter](https://github.com/3dcitydb/importer-exporter) and is available [online](http://www.3dcitydb.org/3dcitydb/documentation/).
+A complete and comprehensive documentation on the Spreadsheet Generator Plugin is installed with the [3D City Database Importer/Exporter](https://github.com/3dcitydb/importer-exporter) and is available [online](http://www.3dcitydb.org/3dcitydb/documentation/).

 Contributing
 ------------